• What is Copywriting?

 If your client understands, he or she will have enough clout to make a difference when they step in.
 If your client doesn’t understand and can’t or won’t step in…well, that’s a scenario in which you need to think very carefully about whether you want to work with this client and designer again.

-Filed Under: Growth & Development
+Filed Under: Mindset & Professional Development Tagged With: client relationships, communication

 Interested in Copywriting?
 Get our Free Video Training!